University of Technology Sydney

 Teaching and learning strategies

 The subject will be taught using a combination of large lectures and smaller tutorials.
 The lectures provide the structure of the topic area, discussion of the theory and some practical examples.
-Tutorials provide an opportunity to discuss ideas, issues and make practical application of the theory, as well as encouraging students to think in a creative manner to solve real world problems.
+Tutorials provide an opportunity to discuss ideas, issues and make practical application of the theory, as well as encourage students to think in a creative manner to solve real world problems.
 Use is made of the UTS web-based communication tool Canvas, which will be used to share information, provide feedback and encourage interaction between staff and students.

 Content (topics)